 In case one day you decide to experiment with a public hammam when in Marrakesh, make sure you READ ON.

 It can turn out to be quite a rough experience.

-Usually if you are a woman you will go to women´s hammam and the same applies to men.
-You will be assigned a woman helper to help you with the scrubbing, and once in her hands the treatment is not going to be the most gentle.
+Usually, if you are a woman you will go to a women´s hammam and the same applies to men.
+You will be assigned a woman helper to help you with the scrubbing, and once in her hands, the treatment is not going to be the most gentle.